Lockout tag out training (LOTO)

 - If out of Sydney Metro, travel is $85 + GST per hour

-- If overnight accommodation is required, based on $185 + GST per night, unless you organise
+- If overnight accommodation is required, we charge back client actual cost, unless you organise

 Booking Lockout/Tag out training